SERG-Delft/ai4fintech/content/authors/annibale-panichella/_index.md

 title: "Annibale Panichella"

 # Role/position (e.g., (Assistant/Associate/Full) Professor, Postdoctoral Researchers, Ph.D.
 Candidate)
-role: AI-based Quality Testing Security
+roles: [AI-based Quality Testing Security]

 # The start and end year of being part of this group.
 # If the author is an active member, leave member_end empty.
 Otherwise, fill in.